 Water Restrictions

-Click here to download the SVC Water Restrictions Table(PDF, 29KB) to find out more about how to apply with any restrictions
+Click here to download the full SVC Water Restrictions Table(PDF, 36KB)

 Reducing our water consumption even when there are no restrictions helps to save water for our future supply.
 Changing a little can save a lot!